harperlind/harperlind/bio.md

-print ## bio
+## bio 🏎️
-### harper lind is a writer, lighting and sound designer, and assistant technical director.
+#### harper lind is a writer, lighting and sound designer, and assistant technical director.